 $10,000

-In collaboration with a Special Education Technician, this project consisted of acquiring play-based material to entertain and mobilize hospitalized seniors to reduce risks of confusion and episodes of delirium.
-As a part of the program, we also purchased sensory stimulation equipment, including balls, soft materials, etc.
+In collaboration with a Special Education Technician, this project consisted of acquiring recreational material to entertain and mobilize hospitalized seniors to reduce risks of confusion and episodes of delirium.
+As a part of the program, we also invested in sensory stimulation equipment, including balls, soft materials, etc.

 September 2021